jiangtj-lab/hexo-icon-svg-core/README.md

 # hexo-icon-svg-core

-A hexo plugin for svg icon, included font-awesome5 and ionicons (in development, there may be huge changes in the api)
+A mutli-icons plugin for hexo

 ## Install